 Upon submission of vacation request, the request will be posted for a period of 10 days, during which a more senior employee may be given priority for requested days.
 After the 10 days have passed, the vacation will be granted notwithstanding a senior employee’s request, and the employee is required to use the day(s) requested, barring unusual cancellation circumstances.
 These cancellations are to be approved at the Chief’s discretion and shall not be unreasonably denied.
 Vacation blocks of one (1) twenty four (24) hour day shall be assigned by preference in order of the employee's seniority.
 Vacation requests shall not be unreasonably denied by the City.

-Section 17.5 Vacation time shall be taken in the hourly increment approved by the Chief in a minimum of 2-hour increments.
+Section 17.5 Vacation time shall be taken in the hourly increment approved by the Chief in a minimum of 2-hour increments; provided, however, that the Chief's discretion to deny a two-hour vacation request shall not be grievable unless arbitrary or capricious.

 Section 17.6.
 Except as otherwise provided in Section 17.3 or unless excepted by the Chief in response to an employee request, vacation pay shall be paid on the payday for the payroll period in which the vacation was taken.